MohammedAbi/css-framework/README.md

 - **Delete Post**: Remove a post from the system.
 - **React to Posts**: Add emoji reactions (e.g., likes, dislikes) to posts.
 - **Search Posts**: Search functionality for posts by keywords or tags.
+- **Sort Posts**: Sorting functionality for posts by "Sort by Latest" or "Sort by Popularity".

 ---